Plants That Bear Pink Flowers

-Alright, I had covered the fragrant flowers, the tubular, and bell-shaped flowers as well.
+Alright, I have covered the fragrant flowers as well as the tubular, and bell-shaped flowers as well.
 But I know there were still a number of people who loves pink and gardening both.
 And that is why they want to have a pink garden!
 All those pink flowers in the yard that they could have!

 And so, what are the plants that bears pink flowers?
 To help you with that, here are a list of plants that will give you pink blossoms.

 Fuchsia is a great bloomer and displays a beautiful pink blooms, great in hanging baskets which is why I love having fuchsia.
 The fuchsia here in the photo had already bloomed about three to four times since Spring this year, 2012 and still about to flower as of now (Summer season).
 I can say it likes its place under the shade of our chayote, compared to the fuchsia last year that we choose to hang.
 It wasn't really happy with the sunshine eventhou there was a shade above to filter the sun.

 Consider having fuchsia in your shady areas either on hanging baskets or planted on the ground where they can grow as small tree.
 These beautiful flowers could help on how to attract hummingbirds in your yard.
 There are varieties of fuchsias to choose from as this bloomer would display pink petals with white sepals, magenta colored petals and pink sepals or purple petals with red sepals and so on.

 But for the kind that flowers in pink, look for Pink Fantasia, Tom Thumb (has pink sepals and mauve petals) and if having a white petals with the pink would be alright with you, consider Alice Hoffman and Lady Thumb fuchsia which has a color white petals and pink sepals.